nickolaev/cloud-native-video-processing/README.md

 ```

 ### Kubernetes Streamer pipeline

-If you are running a local Kubernetes cluster, you can simple build and images in the local Docker and deploy:
+If you are running a local Kubernetes cluster, you can simply build and deploy the images using the following:

 ```
 make build